 Who We Are

-George Hawkins, General Manager of the District of Columbia Water and Sewer Authority (DC Water), was named to the post in a unanimous vote September 3, 2009 by the board of directors.
+George Hawkins serves as the Chief Executive Officer (CEO) and General Manager of the District of Columbia Water and Sewer Authority (DC Water).
+Hawkins was named to the post in a unanimous vote September 3, 2009 by the board of directors.
 With an operating and capital budget of nearly $1 billion, DC Water provides drinking water delivery and wastewater collection and treatment for a population of more than 600,000 in the District of Columbia, as well as the millions of people who work in or visit the District.
 DC Water also treats wastewater for a population of 1.6 million in Montgomery and Prince George's counties in Maryland, and Fairfax and Loudoun counties in Virginia.
-The Authority operates the world's largest advanced wastewater treatment plant at Blue Plains, with a capacity of 370 million gallons per day and a peak daily capacity of more than a billion gallons.
+The Authority operates the world's largest advanced wastewater treatment plant at Blue Plains, with a capacity of 384 million gallons per day and a peak daily capacity of more than a billion gallons.
 DC Water's service area covers 725 square miles.

 Hawkins has launched an ambitious agenda at DC Water that complements a vast 10-year program to improve aging infrastructure and comply with ever more stringent regulatory requirements.
 DC Water is designing and implementing a $2.6 billion program, the Clean Rivers Project, to nearly eliminate overflows of sewage and stormwater to the Anacostia, Potomac and Rock Creek.
 DC Water is also investing $950 million to achieve the next level of nutrient reductions and help restore the Chesapeake Bay.
 In addition, DC Water is implementing a $400 million digester program to help manage solids being removed from reclaimed water that will become the region's biggest source of renewable energy, reduce the volume of biosolids by almost half, and disinfect the biosolids to be clean enough to sell as fertilizer at retail stores.
 The digester project will be the first in North America to use the CAMBI treatment process, and the largest installation of CAMBI in the world.
 Finally, Hawkins has gained approval from the board of directors to triple the rate of DC Water's program to replace water and sewer infrastructure frequently installed generations ago.